ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 python --version
 ```
 It should show: 3.6.9.
-It is recommended to install same version shown in this tutorial to avoid additional problem.<br>
+It is recommended to install same version shown in this tutorial to avoid additional problem.
-**Note**:
+### Note:
 - If you install python2 anytime after creating the symlink, the symlink will automatically be removed by your system & the system will start to import python2 when called as 'python'.
 - Don't try to undo python symbolic link step by reversing the order, otherwise the system will break & you will loose your terminal.
 - If you want to unlink the symbolic link we created, type: